isc-projects/bind9/doc/arm/reference.rst

 parsing text, load time is significantly reduced.

-An even faster alternative is the ``map`` format, which is an image of a BIND 9 in-memory zone database; it is capable of being loaded directly into memory via the ``mmap()`` function; the zone can begin serving queries almost immediately.
+An even faster alternative is the ``map`` format, which is an image of a BIND 9 in-memory zone database; it can be loaded directly into memory via the ``mmap()`` function and the zone can begin serving queries almost immediately.

 For a primary server, a zone file in ``raw`` or ``map`` format is expected to be generated from a textual zone file by the ``named-compilezone`` command.
-For a secondary server or for a dynamic zone, it is automatically generated (if this format is specified by the ``masterfile-format`` option) when ``named`` dumps the zone contents after zone transfer or when applying prior updates.
+For a secondary server or a dynamic zone, the zone file is automatically generated when ``named`` dumps the zone contents after zone transfer or when applying prior updates, if one of these formats is specified by the ``masterfile-format`` option.

 If a zone file in a binary format needs manual modification, it first must be converted to a textual form by the ``named-compilezone`` command.
-All necessary modification should go to the text file, which should then be converted to the binary form by the ``named-compilezone`` command again.
+Make any necessary modifications to the text file, and then convert it to the binary form via the ``named-compilezone`` command again.

 Note that ``map`` format is extremely architecture-specific.
-A ``map`` file *cannot* be used on a system with different pointer size, endianness or data alignment than the system on which it was generated, and should in general be used only inside a single system.
+A ``map`` file *cannot* be used on a system with different pointer size, endianness, or data alignment than the system on which it was generated, and should in general be used only inside a single system.
 While ``raw`` format uses network byte order and avoids architecture-dependent data alignment so that it is as portable as possible, it is also primarily